 Northeast Wisconsin Land Trust Earns National Recognition

-Northeast Wisconsin Land Trust has joined a network of 389 accredited land trusts nationally that have demonstrated their commitment to professional excellence and to maintaining the public’s trust in their work.
+In July 2017, Northeast Wisconsin Land Trust joined a network of 389 accredited land trusts nationally that have demonstrated their commitment to professional excellence and to maintaining the public’s trust in their work.

 Accreditation demonstrates NEWLT’s commitment to permanent land conservation in northeast Wisconsin.

-- Accredited land trusts have steadily increased and now steward nearly 80% of conservation lands and easements held by all land trusts.
+- Accredited land trusts now steward nearly 80% of conservation lands and easements held by all land trusts.

 - Accredited land trusts protected five times more land from 2010 to 2015 than land trusts that were not yet accredited.

-- Accredited land trusts have stronger internal systems and greater resources to steward and defend their conservation lands forever.
+- Accredited land trusts have stronger internal systems and greater resources to steward their conservation lands forever.

 - As a result of these standards, the public’s trust in land conservation has increased--helping to win support for federal, state, and local conservation funding measures.